Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 The targets are typically journalists, activists, lawyers, anyone who challenges power.
 But the tools spread.
 What starts as nation-state capability eventually shows up in broader criminal operations.

 Apple has patched nine zero-days exploited in the wild during 2025.
 Google patched eight in Chrome.
 Memory corruption in browser engines remains the most valuable attack surface for targeted surveillance.
+The cybersecurity landscape continues to evolve, with Apple WebKit vulnerabilities being a primary target for sophisticated attackers.
+These zero-days represent a growing threat that requires constant vigilance and immediate patching.
+The pattern of WebKit exploitation demonstrates that attackers are specifically targeting the browser engine as a reliable method for compromising iOS, iPadOS, and macOS devices in targeted attacks.

 Commercial Spyware: NSO Group, Paragon, Intellexa